 Val Fiscalina, Italy

-Nestled among the peaks of the Italian Dolomites, it’s a very special place to me: it’s where I spent most of my holidays as a child and I love it so much that over the years I went there over 20 times!
+What are Marta of Learning Escapes‘ thoughts?
+Nestled among the peaks of the Italian Dolomites, it’s a very special place for me: it’s where I spent most of my holidays as a child, and I love it so much that over the years I went there over 20 times!
 Yes, you read that right: I never tire of it and keep going back.

 The first thing that strikes about Val Fiscalina is its beauty.
-The words that come to mind are ‘picture perfect’ and with green lawns, pointy peaks and light coloured mountains walls, the valley for me embodies the quintessential mountain scenery.
+The words that come to mind are ‘picture perfect,’ and with green lawns, pointy peaks, and light-colored mountains walls, the valley for me embodies the quintessential mountain scenery.

+What are Carlo of Travelosyo‘s thoughts?
 If a place touches my heart and soul.
 Definitely, that place is an awesome destination!
 I went solo to Mountain Province after someone breaks my heart.
-I feel like going somewhere where I could release all the tears, talk to the universe and to realize what went wrong.
-Suddenly, the mountain up north whisper to my ears “Come here” so I packed my things and do an adventure.
+I feel like going somewhere where I could release all the tears, talk to the universe, and to realize what went wrong.
+Suddenly, the mountain up north whispers to my ears, “Come here,” so I packed my things and did an adventure.

-Batad, Ifugao wont be listed as one of the heritage sites in the world without a reason.
+Batad, Ifugao, won’t be listed as one of the heritage sites in the world without reason.
 The view of the amphitheater rice terraces from the top was jaw-dropping!
 This is indeed a paradise, of all the goodness I received from the locals and having this view up in front of me.
 I can’t stop the tears flowing from my eyes.

-If anyone would fall in love with a commune like Colmar, most of the credit would be go to the colourful half-timbered houses.
+What are Isabel of Bel Around the World‘s thoughts?
+If anyone fell in love with a commune-like Colmar, most of the credit would go to the colorful half-timbered houses.
 And that is exactly why Colmar won my heart.

-I found myself being enamoured by the half-timbered trimmings on buildings and little streets, which add to the town’s rustic charm.
-Once in a while a canal will intersect your path, and the sight is beyond romantic.
-In that moment, I found myself lost in time as I pause by the riverbank and trail the flow of the waters.
+I found myself being enamored by the half-timbered trimmings on buildings and little streets, which add to the town’s rustic charm.
+Once in a while, a canal will intersect your path, and the sight is beyond romantic.
+At that moment, I found myself lost in time as I pause by the riverbank and trail the flow of the waters.